marijnh/Eloquent-JavaScript/15_event.md

 {{id mouse_drawing}}

-The following implements a primitive drawing program.
+The following program implements a primitive drawing application.
 Every time you click the document, it adds a dot under your mouse pointer.
-See [Chapter ?](paint) for a less primitive drawing program.
+See [Chapter ?](paint) for a less primitive drawing application.

 ```{lang: html}
 <style>